 Unreasonable income expectations include too little stretch, like not seeking any growth to meet inflation.
-They also include too much stretch, like going from zero to a half million dollars with a new funding source.
-The first causes under performance and reduced revenues.
+They also include too much stretch, like going from zero to a half-million dollars with a new funding source—the first causes underperformance and reduced revenues.
 The second, too much stretch, stresses everyone out and results in budget shortfalls.
-Joe, you, and your leadership want and need expectations that are “just right,” that is, expectations that are realistic and positive.
-These are expectations that include growth to cover expected inflation and to respond to the increased effort you are making.
+Joe, you and your leadership want and need “just right” expectations.
+These expectations include growth to cover expected inflation and respond to the increased effort you are making.
 Use this test to determine if your projections are realistic.
-To take the quiz, read the sentence below and then check each true-for-your-organization description.
+Read the sentence below and then check each true-for-your-organization description to take the quiz.

-Expectations about the non-profit income to be raised next year are based on:
+Expectations about the nonprofit income to be raised next year based on:

 1. Experience.
-Does the income estimate represent reasonable growth based on your experience from recent years?
-In the last three years, Joe’s organization raised $120,000, $90,000, and $80,000 respectively from individuals.
+Does the income estimate represent moderate growth based on your experience from recent years?
 Joe checks yes.
+In the last three years, Joe’s organization raised $120,000, $90,000, and $80,000 from individuals.

 3. Solid Strategy.
 Do you have a path from here to there?
-Joe talks to his executive director and learns that several corporate sponsorships are in the works and a list of prospects has been developed.
+Joe talks to his executive director and learns that several corporate sponsorships are in the works, and a list of prospects has been developed.
 The two discuss how they can achieve the corporate support goals.
 Mark this yes if you know the action steps needed to achieve your goals.
-Mark it no if expenses less other income was used to determine the amount of individuals’ donations you must raise and no strategy how to do this exists.
+Mark it no if expenses less other income was used to determine the number of individuals’ donations you must raise, and no strategy how to do this exists.
 Mark it no if other goals without plans exist.

 4. Resources.
 You can’t make spaghetti if you lack pasta.
 Do you have what you need to achieve the results you seek?
-Joe learns that there is a list of potential grant sources with an interest in his cause.
+Joe learns that there is a list of potential grant sources interested in his cause.
 Several foundations have funded the group in the past and are encouraging applications.
 With a flourish, he checks this off.

 5. Skills.
-An individual can be an expert at brain surgery theory and have a full hospital of resources, but if they have never operated, would you want them to touch your skull?
-There is nothing magical or unknowable about obtaining non-profit income.
-Joe has some skills.
+An individual can be an expert at brain surgery theory and have a hospital full of resources, but if they never operated, would you let them to touch your skull?
+There is nothing magical or unknowable about obtaining nonprofit income.
+Joe has skills.
 He is an avid reader in the field.
 For more help, he has access to a consultant, board members, and professional groups.
-His board is experienced in helping to raise money, and donates as well.
+His board is experienced in raising money and donates.
 Half gave gifts of more than $5,000.
 Joe knows the more skills he has or can access, the better the predictability of his income.
-He looks forward to growing his existing skills after he checks this yes.
+He looks forward to growing his skills after he checks this, yes.

 7. Commitment.
-You, your board, and its members may intellectually understand that achieving your income goals will require different actions, but if everyone continues to embrace necessary changes only halfheartedly, you lack realistic expectations.
-When it gets hard, does tough income work become a low priority?
+You, your board, and its members may understand that achieving your income goals will require different actions.
+Still, if everyone continues to embrace necessary changes only halfheartedly, you lack realistic expectations.
+When it gets hard, does challenging income work become a low priority?
 When a “no” disappoints, does this reduce efforts for 60 days?
 Mark this yes if you are steadfast in your commitment.
-Mark this yes if board and staff are willing to invest, grow, and take actions even if it makes them squirm.
-Check this yes if obtaining income and fundraising is really a top priority.
+Mark this yes if the board and staff are willing to invest, grow, and take action even if it makes them squirm.
+Check this yes if obtaining income and fundraising is a top priority.
 Joe checks this yes after three months of hearing choices that confirm commitment to obtaining income and sensing team support.

 6-8: Great, go for it.